ebkalderon/ebkalderon.github.io/content/about/_index.md

 I'm deeply fascinated by hard problems of all kinds, from large-scale distributed systems to highly constrained embedded and real-time systems.
-I care about open source software, censorship resistance, data distribution and integrity at scale, cybersecurity, and safe systems programming.
+I care about open source software, distributed systems, censorship resistance, build system reproducibility, cybersecurity, and safe systems programming.

 I develop largely in **Rust** and **TypeScript** these days and manage my own infrastructure using **Kubernetes**, **Docker**, **Google Cloud Platform**, and